Discover a creative environment for early learning!

 Each month, we explore new themes that reflect the seasons, holidays, and the natural world; such as weather, bugs, gardens, kindness, or community helpers.
 These themes are woven into daily circle time, storybooks, art, sensory activities, and learning centers to make every day engaging and developmentally rich.

-We rotate through six vibrant learning centers each day, offering children the freedom to explore, create, and grow at their own pace.
+We rotate through six vibrant spaces each day, offering children the freedom to explore, create, and grow at their own pace.

 Our whimsical library room features a cozy forest mural, soft seating, and a wide range of books.
 Children can relax with a book, listen to a story, or join group reading sessions that build vocabulary, imagination, and a love of reading.